kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 on through a big tumbling sea, and anchored at night in the roadstead of Beyrout.

-On Wednesday morning we disembarked, and went to the ߵHotel de Damasߵ.
+On Wednesday morning we disembarked, and went to the ❛Hotel de Damas❛.
 Our original plan, to land at Jaffa and go up direct to Jerusalem, had been thrown out by the storm, and new arrangements were necessary.
 Mr. Williams, one of our American friends, was in the same position, and now agreed to join us in our